Charition mime: Kannada

 Shortly after the papyrus' modern publication, German Indologist E. Hultzsch, who had a strong command of the Dravidian languages, proposed that the words represented an ancient form of Kannada, and suggested possible readings for the dialogues in question which made sense in the context in which they were uttered, but couldn't justify their claims and lost it.
 His findings were criticised by other scholars at the time for being speculative, but even most of Hultzsch's critics accepted that the language must have been a Dravidian language.

 Apart from E. Hultzsch, historian B. A. Saletore's explanation of the locale of the story and Shastri's analysis of the language of the play suggest it is a form of Kannada.
 The subsequent discovery of the Halmidi inscription, which contains a form of Kannada much earlier than the forms known at the time Hultzsch wrote his article, confirms many of his theories on the evolution of the language and might therefore add support to his readings.

 Tulu

 According to scholars Shivaprasad Rai (1985) and U. Padmanabha Upadhyaya (1996), the Indian language used in the play is Tulu.
 Manohar Laxman Varadpande identified the coastal kingdom mentioned in the play with Malpe, which lies in the Tulu Nadu region.

 Sanskrit and Malayalam

 T. Z. Mani, writing in the Encyclopedia of Indian Religions, argues that the languages may include Sanskrit and an early form of Malayalam.
-He tentatively identified 79 Sanskrit words and 25 Malayalam words, in addition to 29 Greek and 12 Aramaic words.
+He tentatively identified 79 Sanskrit words and 25 Malayalam words, in addition to 29 Greek and 12 Aramaic words among the Indian dialogs (which include a total of 146 words).
 According to scholar George Menachery, Mani's decipherment is much more likely to be accurate than any of the previous assessments.